DanielTLouis/AndriodStudioStudies/Notes/Unit1/2_SetupAndriodStudio.md

           * to view this way select the "Andriod" dropdown and select "project sourse files" in the project directory window
           * we use Andriod view for this course
             * so use that to follow along
+        * we will modify the text of this App
+          * in code window
+          * the main Activity funciton works as main
+            * where Kitlin compiler starts
+            * in andriod apps the OnCreate funciton fills that file so we override main
+          * Difference between regular & composed function
+            1. the naming convention is different because @Composable function names are capitalized
+              * @Composable
+              * fun Greedting(name:String)
+            2. you add the @Composable annotation before the function
+            3.